 The Master of Science in Acupuncture degree program is 3 years in length (34 months) and is scheduled on a semester basis.
 The curriculum of this major consists of seven (7) distinct areas:

 1. Acupuncture Practice and Techniques

-The nine acupuncture courses introduce students to the theoretical and practical information of acupuncture therapy.
-The student becomes proficient in the clinical applications of acupuncture, moxabustion, cupping, electrical stimulation, and bleeding techniques.
+The nine (9) acupuncture courses introduce students to the theoretical and practical information of acupuncture therapy.
+The student becomes proficient in the clinical applications of acupuncture, moxibustion, cupping, electrical stimulation, and bleeding techniques.
 The student learns to identify acupuncture points by anatomical location, palpation, and proportional measurement.
 The classification, function and indications for each acupuncture point are discussed and demonstrated.
 In addition to the twelve bilateral channels, two midline vessels and six other extra meridians, forbidden and contraindication of points are discussed.
-In addition, extra points, auricular points and other categories of acupuncture points are demonstrated and treatment techniques based upon these meridians and points are discussed and practiced.
+In addition, extra points, auricular points and other categories of acupuncture points are demonstrated and treatment techniques based on these extra meridians and points are discussed and practiced.

-2. Asian Medicine Theory and Diagnosis
+2. Asian Medicine Theory, Diagnosis and Application

-The 12 Asian medicine theory and diagnosis courses are designed to provide the student with an understanding of the scope, philosophy, theory and conceptual framework of Asian medicine and how acupuncture specifically affects the body within theAsian medicine treatment paradigms.
-Emphasis is given to TCM diagnoses and effective treatment strategies.
+The twelve (12) TCM medicine theory and diagnosis courses are designed to provide the student with an understanding of the scope, philosophy, theory and conceptual frame work of TCM medicine and how acupuncture specifically affects the body within the TCM treatment paradigms.
+Emphasis is placed on Traditional Chinese Medicine (TCM) diagnoses and effective treatment strategies.

 3. Western Biomedicine

 The twelve (12) western biomedical courses are designed to train the student fully about western medical terms, history taking, physical exam and diagnostic skills.
 The student learns how to make the appropriate referral and consultation, as well as the clinical relevance of laboratory and diagnostic tests and procedures.